xXx-insane-xXx/hugo-test-blog/content/posts/hugo-pipeline.md

 ---

 Well that's it!
-If you find any errors or mistakes in this blog, please to mail me.<br>
+If you find any errors or mistakes in this blog, please to mail me.

-Mail: insane@insanelogs.xyz <br>
+Mail: insane@insanelogs.xyz

 Thank you :]

 🦖